seb7887/react-performance/react-performance.md

 Memoization is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
 A memoized function is usually faster because if the function is called with the same values as the previous one then instead of executing function logic it would fetch the result from cache.

-In React, this method will do a shallow equal comparison of both props and context of the component based on strict equality.
+In React, this method will do a shallow equal comparison of both props and the context of the component based on strict equality.

 ```typescript
 const Satellite: React.FC<IProps> = ({ satellite }) => (